| || |

 Fee = DUE Per Unit multiplied by the Fee Per DUE multiplied by the Number of Units.

-Note: Contact City Engineering staff (Bill Moore) for land uses not shown in the Detailed DUE Factors.
+Note: Contact City Engineering staff (Mark Johnson) for land uses not shown in the Detailed DUE Factors.

 Fees are collected prior to issuance of building permits.